 Experimentation is vital for innovation.
 The systematic testing of ideas enables a company to create and refine its products.
 An idea is converted to a product through the process of experimentation.
-In the past it was expensive to conduct experiments iteratively.
+In the past, it was expensive to conduct experiments iteratively.
 But new technologies like computer simulation and rapid prototyping allow experiments to be carried out faster and at a much lesser cost.

-Data from crash tests arrived late and their findings could not be incorporated in the early stages of product development, and designs hod to be reworked at a later stage to incorporate the results of the crash test.
+Data from crash tests arrived late and their findings could not be incorporated in the early stages of product development, and designs had to be reworked at a later stage to incorporate the results of the crash test.
 But now these tests are conducted virtually on powerful computers quickly and cheaply.
 It is possible to try many combinations of configurations and see which one is best.

 At BMW, engineers did not want to release less-than-perfect data.
 They wanted to monitor output from other groups before submitting their own because the group that submitted its data first would quite likely have to make the most changes because it would have got the least feedback from other areas.
 But now engineers have to release rough data so that experiments can be conducted early on them and refined.

 A company will have to overcome ingrained attitudes to remove the stigma of failure.
 But it is important that people do not fear failure if a culture of rapid experimentation can be built.
 As soon people get ideas, they should be rushing to conduct experiments to test its feasibility rather than pondering over it.

-3. When projects fail late in the development cycle, the damages are enormous.
+When projects fail late in the development cycle, the damages are enormous.
 In the pharmaceutical industry, most molecules are discorded during the clinical trial phase by which time more than half of the total project cost would already have been incurred.
 Companies could save a lot of money and time if problems were detected and solved early.

 In addition to saving time and money, early information helps product developers to be aware of the customer preferences that might be evolving.
 Software companies show incomplete prototypes to customers and take their suggestions and are able to make changes without incurring heavy expenditure.

-4. A new technology may reach the some performance of its traditional counterpart much more quickly and at a lower cost.
+New technology may reach some performance of its traditional counterpart much more quickly and at a lower cost.
 But the new technology may perform at only 70% to 80% of the capability of established technology.
 A new chemical synthesis process might be able to obtain a purity level that is just three-quarters of a mature technology.